 - 11-week paid ALEKS 360 access code.
-This code will give you access to the ebook and the adaptive course software.
-Through our ALEKS class you have the option to order a loose leaf version of the textbook for an additional \$25.
-However a paper version of the book is not required. - Internet Access, Computer (Windows, Mac, iPad) with Webcam and Microphone - Scientific Calculator.
-We use only scientific calculators for all exams. - Access to a graphing calculator, a graphing calculator app on your phone is fine (not used on exams) or Desmos (for computer or tablet use).
+You can order this from the LBCC bookstore or order it through the ALEKS website once you have an account.
+This code will give you access to the eBook and the adaptive course software. - Broadband Internet Access, Computer (Windows, Mac, iPad) with Webcam, Microphone, and Speaker.
+A Chromebook will not work for this class. - Hand-held Scientific Calculator.
+We use only scientific calculators for exams. - Access to a graphing calculator, a graphing calculator app on your phone is fine (not used on exams) or Desmos (for computer or tablet use).
 There is no need to buy a graphing calculator.